 Is it safe to eat dried fruits during pregnancy?

 Pregnancy is a wonderful time in a woman's life and you must be excited for the new life growing inside you.
-It's natural to be concerned about which foods are safe to eat during this time.
+It's normal to be concerned about which foods are safe to eat during this time.

 Dried fruits during pregnancy

 A well-balanced pregnancy diet can not only help you stay healthy and recover easier after labour, but should also meet your unborn child's needs.
 Your dietary choices should provide you with the necessary nutrients such as minerals, vitamins and fibre.
 Packed with nourishing nutrients, these pregnancy snacks will give you and your baby the nutritional boost you will both be in need for soon.
 An easy way to get them is to add dried fruits to your diet by snacking on them or as a topping for your regular meals.
 Just as any other foods though, you should eat them in moderation and know which ones to be careful with.

 Raw fruits and vegetables are an essential part of a healthy diet.
 However, dried fruits beat them in density of nutrients.
 One of the benefits of dried fruits is that you can consume them in lesser quantities than the raw ones and still get the same result.
 They provide you and your unborn baby with energy and so many of the necessary nutrients.
 As an extra bonus they can help relieve some unpleasant symptoms of pregnancy, like nausea, heartburn, and even high blood pressure.